 Roku, Chromecast, and Amazon Fire TV

 There are two ways to do this.
 The first and easiest way is to use a laptop to create a virtual router.
 This is sort of like creating a wifi hotspot on your smartphone.
-Once you make a virtual router, you can connect your streaming device to your laptop, then turn on the VPN on that laptop so all the traffic travels through the VPN.
+Once you make a virtual router, you can connect your streaming device to your laptop, then turn on the VPN so all the traffic travels through the VPN.

-The second way is to set up the VPN directly on your physical home wifi router.
+The second way is to set up the VPN directly on your home wifi router.
 This process varies depending on your router’s firmware.

 Learn more about how to set up a virtual wifi router using our Windows and Mac tutorials.